solecnugit/AOBO/README.md

-# AOBO: An Online Binary Optimizer on AArch64
+# AOBO: An AArch64 Online Binary Optimizer
 [Ocolos](https://github.com/upenn-acg/ocolos-public) is the first _online_ code layout optimization system on the Intel64 platform for unmodified applications.
 Building upon the OCOLOS framework, we develop the AOBO by redesigning crucial modules to support AArch64 instruction set architecture.
 ## Prerequisites
 Please refer instructions from links or directly run commands listed below to install prerequisites: